 Expand your tastes on the ultimate gastronomic voyage

 Those who prefer a serving of domesticity can head to the Bodnant Welsh Food Centre where you can experience bee-keeping demonstrations, create new dishes in cookery classes, or buy great Welsh produce.
 Keep your eyes peeled for Halen Môn sea salt; sourced from the sea around the Isle Of Anglesey.

 The Isle of Angelsey was the last place in Wales to resist the Roman invasion, and burial mounds from the Neolithic and Bronze Age communities remain to this day.
-As well as exploring its cultural history, visitors to the Isle can also enjoy a linguistic adventure, as this is home to the longest place name in Europe: Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch (translation: Saint Mary’s Church in the hollow of the white hazel near the rapid whirlpool and the Church of Saint Tysilio of the red cave).
+As well as exploring its cultural history, visitors to the isle can also enjoy a linguistic adventure, as this is home to the longest place name in Europe: Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch (translation: Saint Mary’s Church in the hollow of the white hazel near the rapid whirlpool and the Church of Saint Tysilio of the red cave).

-Walk Along The Edge Of Wales
+Walk along the Edge Of Wales

-The Edge of Wales route is a relatively new coastal path that runs along the top of the Llŷn Peninsula and follows the pilgrims’ routes to Bardsey Island.
+The Edge of Wales route is a coastal path that runs along the top of the Llŷn Peninsula and follows the pilgrims’ routes to Bardsey Island.
 For other adrenaline-filled walks in North Wales, try the Mary Jones walk in the Snowdonia National Park, or explore along the Taith Ardudwy Way.

 Connect with like-minded people on our premium trips curated by local insiders and with care for the world

 Since you are here, we would like to share our vision for the future of travel - and the direction Culture Trip is moving in.